 This is noteworthy for two reasons.
-First, John says it was the Fathers who instated this practice rather than the Apostles, indicating that it is indeed a later development rather than an Apostolic tradition.
+First, John says it was the Fathers who instituted this practice rather than the Apostles, indicating that it is indeed a later development rather than an Apostolic tradition.
 Secondly, it affirms, just as the archaeological evidence does, that the first images were scenes rather than portraits and were meant to teach rather than to represent individual saintly intercessors.

 Even this initial practice seems to have been controversial, as the local Council of Elvira in Spain forbid images on church walls, apparently concerned that some might come to worship the depictions.
 The practice was also by no means universal.
 I have personally toured the excavations of ancient church buildings in Bulgaria, including some that still operate as Eastern Orthodox Churches today.
-While one can see centuries of iconographic mosaics, the earliest layers had simple decretive frescoes of colored patterns or floral designs.
+While one can see centuries of iconographic mosaics, the earliest layers had simple decorative frescoes of colored patterns or floral designs.
 Scenes of places and people emerged in later (though certainly quite ancient) strata.
-The practice of decorative scenes or human images in church buildings was a development over time that happened at different rates in different places.
+The practice of placing biblical scenes or human images in church buildings was a development over time that happened at different rates in different places.
 It was not a universal apostolic tradition.

 Finally, we can see evidence of this by tracking the Christian attitude toward secondary practices related to the veneration of images.
 By way of example, take the burning of incense.
 Many in the early church interpreted Malachi 1:11 as a prophecy of Christian worship when it reads: